List of video game genres: Action RPG

+CRPG

+Computer role-playing games, or CRPGs, are a style of RPG meant to mimic the gameplay of tabletop role-playing games.
+CRPGs represent some of the earliest RPG video games, including Dungeon and Moria, both from the mid-1970s.
+More modern examples include Planescape: Torment, Disco Elysium, and the Baldur's Gate series.

 MMORPG

 Massively multiplayer online role-playing games, or MMORPG, emerged in the mid to late 1990s as a commercial, graphical variant of text-based MUDs, which had existed since 1978.
 By and large, MMORPG feature the usual RPG objectives of completing quests and strengthening one's player character, but involve up to hundreds of players interacting with each other on the same persistent world in real-time.
 The massively multiplayer concept was quickly combined with other genres.

-Fantasy MMORPG, like Final Fantasy XI, The Lord of the Rings Online: Shadows of Angmar, and The Elder Scrolls Online, remain the most popular type of MMOG, with the most popular "pay-to-play" game being World of Warcraft, and the most popular "free-to-play" games including RuneScape and TERA, yet other types of MMORPG are appearing.
+Fantasy MMORPG, like Final Fantasy XI, The Lord of the Rings Online: Shadows of Angmar, and The Elder Scrolls Online, remain the most popular type of MMORPG, with the most popular "pay-to-play" game being World of Warcraft, and the most popular "free-to-play" games including RuneScape and TERA, yet other types of MMORPG are appearing.
 Sci-fi MMORPG like Phantasy Star Online hold a smaller part of the market, with the popular space sci-fi game EVE Online being the most notable.
 Other massively multiplayer online games which do not have a conventional RPG setting include Second Life and Ingress.